DolbeaultRemy/M2Internship/README.md

 ## Running the simulations

-### Needeed package
+### Installation
 Here are the needed packages to run the simulations.
 Some packages needs to be in a certain version.
-The _CollectiveSpins.jl_ is deprecated, so
+The _CollectiveSpins.jl_ is deprecated, so the modified _CollectiveSpins.jl_ package on this Github has to be used.

 In order to compute the time evolution of a large number of atoms N, meanfield plus correlations (MPC) simulations can be performed.
 Indeed, the full resolution of the master equation is quickly impossible, as all the operators scale as $2^N$.